mrtgst/shellnote/README.md

 	-d	Delete last entry
 	-h	Print this help
 	-p	Print the last 20 entries
+	-P	Print all entries
-	-P	Print the last 10 entries with space between lines -s	Search entries (supports regex)
+	-f	Print the last 20 entries with space between lines -s	Search entries (supports regex)

 I recommend making an alias to your liking in your shell config file; e.g., `alias note='shellnote'`.
 Now you just need to write `note -a "This is an even greater idea!"` to add an entry, or `note -p` to print entries.